ropensci/fellingdater/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-The light grey distributions represent the probability density function of the felling date range for each individual series.
-The dark grey distribution is the combined estimate for a common felling date.
+The light grey distributions shows felling date probability densities for each individual series, while the dark grey distribution represents the combined estimate for a common felling date.

 The sapwood model used in the example above to estimate the felling date range, was published by [Hollstein